saideep2000/pokemon_app/README.md

 ![Pokeapi](https://raw.githubusercontent.com/PokeAPI/media/master/logo/pokeapi_256.png)

 ### Things Used

-We have used UseState, UseRef, UseEffect, axios
+Used UseState, UseEffect, axios.

-Moreover we use uuid for making random unique id's so that the todos stay unique.
+Moreover name of the pokemon will be our unique id's as they won't be any pokemons with the same name.

 (https://youtu.be/o3ZUc7zH8BE)